AbdullahEslah/SportsMVVMApp/README.md

 -------------------------
 - Clean MVVM Design Pattern Ussing Closures
 - List The Data Of Each sport Details Using UICollectionView ComposotionalLayout
+- Save Your Favorite Sport League To Favorites Using CoreData

 Added New Functionalities :